GlacioHack/xdem/doc/source/cli_topo.md

         "to_vcrs", "Destination vcrs", "int, str", None, "No"

      .. note:: For setting the vcrs please refer to :doc:`vertical_ref`
+     .. note:: Take care that the path_to_elev points to existing data.

      .. code-block:: yaml